Skip to main content

 A cracked outer tub or the sump area at the base of the tub leaks water straight down.
 Cracks come from age, from a heavy off-balance load slamming the tub, or from an object that got past the seal and wedged where it shouldn’t.

 How to spot it: the leak is steady and present through most of the cycle.
-With the panels off, you may see a hairline crack weeping water.
-On many machines a cracked outer tub costs enough in parts and labor that replacing the washer becomes the smarter call.
+This one needs the machine opened to locate.
+On many machines a cracked outer tub costs enough in parts and labor that replacing the washer is the smarter call.
 We tell you straight when the math points that way.

 6. Loose or Failed Inlet Fitting